MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML II - Building a ML System.md

 ### Feature Engineering

 Feature engineering is about finding the best descriptors
-- sometimes the features are just too many
+- feature identification: sometimes the features are just too many so we need to identify the important ones
-- or they can be converted to "higher level" features
+- dimensionality reduction: or some of them can be converted to "higher level" semantic descriptors

 One way of doing this is by using dimensionality reduction

 ### Model Generation

-When choosing the right model we can decide the ...
+When choosing the right model we can decide:
+- the type of learning we want to adopt (i.e. supervised)
+- the type of prediction the system will output (e.g. continous function)

 The choice is among:
 - supervised learning: training data with correct examples